biicode/docs/getting-started/helloworld.rst

    $ bii find --update
    ...

-Finally, you can test the updated code running on your Raspberry Pi.
+Finally, you can test the updated code running:

 .. code-block:: bash